arner/php-mturk-api/README.md

-PHP-MTurk-API
+php-mturk-api
 =============

-PHP library for communicating with the Amazon Mechanical Turk RESTFul API.
+PHP library for communicating with the Amazon Mechanical Turk REST API.

 <h3>Structure</h3>
 The MechanicalTurk class contains the functions that you can use to communicate with the RESTFul API of Amazon Mechanical Turk.
 Furthermore, there are two classes called Hit and Assignment.
 Both are mostly used for data retention.
 In most cases, the fields and functions are exact copies from the API.
 In some cases, it was better to change them.
 Please refer to the <a href='http://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/Welcome.html'>APIDocs</a> for information on the different features.
 If you miss some functionality, it should be fairly easy to implement your own.